 #Fix 7: Boot into Safe Mode

-Safe mode starts the Fire TV OS without loading any third-party apps.
-This tells you whether an installed app is crashing during boot.
+Safe mode starts Fire TV without third-party apps.

 If the stick boots fine in safe mode, one of your installed apps is the problem.
 Remove apps you installed recently, then reboot normally.
 If your remote itself isn’t responding during boot, see the Fire TV remote blinking orange fix guide for pairing issues.